 MR: How do you use technology/media/ecommerce to improve your offering?

 AG: I run our social media and websites.
-We use Facebook mainly for showing and promoting our new products and find this platform the best for interacting with customers and creating any sales.
-We have our own ecommerce website and sales are growing, but we do not promote it as much as we find our customers use it more as a shop window for our Boutique.
+Facebook is used mainly for showing and promoting our new products and find this platform the best for interacting with customers and creating any sales.
+We’ve our own ecommerce website and sales are growing.
+But we do not promote it as much as we find our customers use it more as a shop window for Scarecrow Boutique.
 We joined Shoptiques last year which is a website based in the USA for Independent Boutiques.
 This has given us extra exposure and marketing of our products and has enabled us to sell worldwide without the added expenses in marketing it ourselves.